AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 ---
 layout: post
-title: Migrate SVN to GIT
+title: Migrate from SVN to GIT
 comments: true
 disqus_identifier: 35A733F0-DF47-4615-94C4-0F4AC1CECA85
 tags: [git, svn]
 ---

 I know there are plenty of articles on the subject, but I needed to keep track how I did it.
-To migrate my current SVN repositories to Git I started to look around for some documentation and ended up with these ideas in mind:
+To migrate my current [SVN](https://subversion.apache.org/) repositories to [Git](https://git-scm.com) I started to look around for some documentation and ended up with this process in mind:

 - Clone the SVN repository to a local Git Repository while filtering the data and converting the users.
-- Create a Remote (bare) Git repository that will be your new 'master' repository.
+- Create a Remote (bare) Git repository that will be my new 'master' repository.
 - Choose which branches of the local repository push to the new remote Git repository.

 These are the steps I followed: